 The premier place for processing customer feedback is your support or customer service team.
 Training your customer service staff well for handling feedback and complaints in a coordinated and professional way helps you to govern the customer experience on all touchpoints.

 Set up a process in which you are certain to ask the customer for a hopefully positive review when service or a support case is complete.
-If your employees asks the customer directly for a good rating, this will delegate additional responsibility to your own employees for providing an excellent customer experience.
+If your employees asks the customer directly for a good rating, this will delegate additional responsibility to your own employees for providing a great customer experience.
 It will also strengthen a personal connection with your company.

 A personal request also gives the customer another reason to leave feedback.
 A positive customer experience provided by your employee will encourage and increase the chances of that customer leaving a positive review.